-Grounds for Concern:
+Grounds for Concern

-When there is a ground for concern, a member of staff must alert the Head Teacher or Child Protection Co-ordinator immediately.
+When there is a ground for concern, a member of staff must alert the head or manager immediately.
 Any of the following may have taken place:

 - A specific incident. - A disclosure made by a child or parent or carer. - Information from a third party. - Adult behaviour or circumstances that may place the child at risk of harm. - Child behaviour or circumstances that may place the child at risk of harm. - A culmination of minor concerns over a period of time.